-Whatever their situation, most of them are there with a friend or colleague.
+Whatever their situation, the majority are there with a friend or colleague.

-While networking should be part of your life (looking or not) you’ll get a lot more out of events if you go to them alone.
+While networking should be part of your life (whether you’re looking or not) you’ll get a lot more out of events if you go to them alone.
 Here’s why.

-If you go to an event with a friend or colleague, you’ll likely spend most of your time with them.
+If you go to an event with a friend or colleague, it’s likely you’ll spend most of your time with them.
 You’ll chat over cocktails and sit together at dinner.

 Will you meet other people?

-But, not nearly as many as you would meet if you were there by yourself.
+But, not nearly as many as you would meet if you went alone.

 I attend a lot of networking events.
 I know how tough it is to head out to a room full of strangers after a long day at the office.
 I’d rather plunk down in front of the TV too.